Kenshiro-28/MAGI/README.md

 ## Model

-You can use any model that is compatible with Llama.cpp.
-After cloning the repository, save your model to the root folder.
+You can use any LLaMA model that is compatible with Llama.cpp.
+After cloning the repository, save the .bin file in the root folder.
 This one is working fine:

 https://huggingface.co/TheBloke/wizard-vicuna-13B-GGML/resolve/main/wizard-vicuna-13B.ggmlv3.q4_0.bin

 ## Installation

 - Clone this repository.

+- Save a LlaMA model in the root folder.

 - Install Python 3.10 or later.